noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 Tero Miikki affirms that the data culture has gradually changed at UPM as data responsibilities and capabilities have been purposefully decentralized throughout the organisation.
 Now, it is not only the Data Management Office's own architects who talk about data every day, numerous others do so as well.

 “I wanted to make sure that everybody involved always knew what is going on.
 When I started this job, I sent weekly emails to guarantee that everyone was in the loop.
 Now, we have a dedicated team focusing solely on our communication.
 They ensure that each area of UPM gets a regular flow of tailored and relevant information about how their data projects are advancing.
-You need to establish a set rhythm in communication, just like you do with data governance meetings on different levels,” he emphasises.
+You need to establish a set rhythm in communication, just like you do with data governance meetings on different levels,” he emphasizes.

 The digital and data strategy is built on a strong foundation of trust